-In this guide I will teach you strategies and tips to follow at an introductory level to help you succeed when playing Fornite Battle Royale.
-This will also be based on the current version of Fortnite which is half way through season 5.
+In this guide, I will teach you strategies and tips to follow at an introductory level to help you succeed when playing Fornite Battle Royale.

 Where to Land

-GREEN - Green arrows will represent areas that will not be high populated, but you should be prepared to have other people landing at this location with you.
+GREEN: Green arrows will represent areas that will not be highly populated, but you should be prepared to have other people landing at this location with you.
 These areas of the map tend to be a "grab a weapon" type of spot meaning that when you land you should try to get the first weapon you see before fully looting as you may need to engage another player at these locations.